10 Tactics to Generate BIG New Product Ideas

 4. Include an industrial designer or sketch artist

 An industrial designer or sketch artist will make the concepts visual – and will help participants to build upon their initial thoughts.
 Additionally, with a designer or artist, you will have concept drawings for upper management when they want to see the results of a session.
+It’s not enough to only generate new product ideas, but we must communicate the idea internally.

 5. Use both asynchronous and synchronous divergence